sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/nItiprakAshikA.md

 Qualifications for commandership-in-chief

 72\.
-As [commander-in-chief](# "See Rāmayaṇa II, 72.
-64 (Grantha edition II, 100, 14).")should be elected a person of good family, one who has conquered his passions, who has been tried in the past, is clever, handsome, a favorite with the king,
+As commander-in-chief[^34].")should be elected a person of good family, one who has conquered his passions, who has been tried in the past, is clever, handsome, a favorite with the king,

+[^34]: "See Rāmayaṇa II, 72.
+64 (Grantha edition II, 100, 14

 73\. who watches the forehead of his master, who guesses the intentions (of others), is expert in leading troops, is courageous, and conciliates his soldiers on the battle-field.